TheHun89/OOP/README.md

 * Continue - continue
 * Return – exit method

-You can use a construct called varargs to pass an arbitrary number of values to a method.
+**Varargs** pass an arbitrary number of values to a method.
 You use varargs when you don't know how many of a particular type of argument will be passed to the method.
-It's a shortcut to creating an array manually (the previous method could have used varargs rather than an array).
 ```
 public Polygon polygonFrom(Point... corners) {}
 ```